-AEMO's indicative timeline for this consultation is outlined below.
-Future dates may be adjusted depending on the number and complexity of issues raised in submissions.
+AEMO's timeline for this consultation is outlined below.

-Deliverable Indicative date Notice of first stage consultation and Issues Paper published 20 August 2020 First stage submissions closed 25 September 2020 Draft Report & Notice of second stage consultation published 6 November 2020 Submissions due on Draft Report 27 November 2020 Final Report published 21 December 2020
+Deliverable Indicative date Notice of first stage consultation and Issues Paper published 20 August 2020 First stage submissions closed 25 September 2020 Draft Report & Notice of second stage consultation published 6 November 2020 Submissions due on Draft Report 27 November 2020 Final Report published 18 December 2020

-The publication of this Draft Report marks the commencement of the second stage of consultation.
+The publication of this Report concludes this consultation.

-Note that there is a glossary of terms used in this Draft Report at Appendix A.
+Note that there is a glossary of terms used in this Report at Appendix A.